tgross35/wasm-regex/README.md

         "message": "unopened group",
         // Offending pattern
         "pattern": ")",
-        // Location of the error in the pattern "span": {
+        // Location of the error in the pattern in utf8, this is just for
+        // debugging purposes
+        "span": {
+            "start": {
+                "offset": 0,
+                "line": 1,
+                "column": 1
+            },
+            "end": {
+                "offset": 1,
+                "line": 1,
+                "column": 2
+            }
+        },
+        // Use this span to indicate position on the JS side "span_utf16": {
             "start": {
                 "offset": 0,
                 "line": 1,